notthelewis/c_mysql_api/README.md

-# c_mysql_api
-Inserting SS command output to MySQL, using C api
+On enterprise Linux distros, the SS command should be installed by default.